 Nothing would have existed without light.
 This is what I tell my son when he is afraid of darkness – that everything stays where it is, we just cannot see it.
 “Are you sure?” he asks.
 And his question outs me into deep in thought.

 I am inspired with the nature of light, the way it shows its properties on different material, how light is re-reflected, how it deflects, resolves into components, and works with textures.
 I like the way a facility is changed using some light scenario or another.
 You may enhance or destroy with light creating a completely new level of perception.
 Fiat lux!

 What is your message for other Women In Lighting?

-It is common to see women in lighting in Russia, more than a half of light designers, or even more, are women.
-I have faced no special troubles in my work unless in interpersonal relations with architects who have enough.
+It is very common to see women in lighting in Russia, more than a half of lighting designers, or even more, are women.
+So as a Woman in Lighting, I have never faced any problems.

 DIALux evo Training